 - Do you want to supply the camera/Tablet?
 You can provide your own equipment for guests to photograph themselves or let them use their own phones?

 Once you have decided this will help you not only budget for what you need, but it will also help you ignore some of the below tips and steps.
 Hopefully saving you some cash on your DIY photo booth.

 How To Make Your Own Wedding DIY Photo Booth in 5 steps

-- Make a backdrop!
+Make a DIY photo booth backdrop!

 Whatever you choose, make your backdrop 8 feet x 4 feet or larger, and it will match the dimensions of most camera formats automatically (which are 3 x 2 horizontally).
 It also will mean you can fit tall people like me in!
 I can’t tell you just how many photos I’m in where my head is outside the background!

-Photo booth backdrops
+Photo booth backdrop

 Ok, so you have a great looking backdrop, but how are you going to get the photos?
 There are 3 ways to really go around this…